-At the age of twenty-two, creeping towards a bachelor’s in something practical, Ian Harris looked destined to join the ranks of the smug and overpaid—maybe as a marketing manager, podiatrist, or motivational speaker.
+At the age of twenty-two, creeping towards a bachelor’s in something practical, Ian Harris looked destined to join the ranks of the smug and overpaid.
 His plans changed abruptly when he, by chance, attended a Progressive Student Network conference in Washington.
 The theme of the gathering was the hemisphere’s emerging people’s movements.
 Ian insists that his activist bona fides didn’t run much deeper than owning a Rage Against the Machine album, but it’s clear he had a sense of history.
 There were just and noble stirrings of the exploited and he was on their side.
 The year was 1994; Larry Hunter was drafting a Contract with America, Vanilla Ice was sporting dreadlocks, and Ian Harris was off to Chiapas.

 With the fall of the Berlin Wall and the avowal of an end to History, another bonfire of illusion spread through the breadth of the Left.
 Eurocommunists shed all pretense and fully embraced liberalism.
 Postcolonial states abandoned import substitution and fiendishly courted foreign investment.
 Venerable social democratic parties fell under the sway of Third Way modernizers.
 All, whether with delight or remorse, recognized there was no systemic outlook on the world stage to rival free market capitalism.
 Perry Anderson put it bluntly, “Whatever limitations persist to its practice, neoliberalism as a set of principles rules undivided across the globe: the most successful ideology in world history.”